MadLad1Clip/MadLad1Clip.github.io/README.md

 Downloads....

 # **GamersLive Dashboard**
-## This is a simple app created to help streamers create a countdown timer that can be displayed on stream live.
+## This is a simple app created to help streamers set a countdown timer that can be displayed on stream live.
 This is a simple app easy to setup and use.
 ### [GamersLive Dashboard](https://github.com/MadLad1Clip/GamersLive-Dashboard-App/releases)